bonham000/everyday-luck-app/README.md

 ## Credits

-* All audio pronunciations are courtesy of the [Forvo Pronunciation API](https://api.forvo.com/).
-* All vocabulary content is from the [Hanyu Shuiping Kaoshi vocabulary lists](https://en.wikipedia.org/wiki/Hanyu_Shuiping_Kaoshi).
+- All vocabulary content is from the [Hanyu Shuiping Kaoshi vocabulary lists](https://en.wikipedia.org/wiki/Hanyu_Shuiping_Kaoshi).